b4n9z/DeathPulse/README.md

 - **Customizable Messages**: Tailor the messages players receive upon death.
 - **Ignored Death Causes**: Specify certain death causes to ignore.
 - **First Join Health**: Set the health players start with on their first join.
+- **Maximum Health Limit**: Set a maximum health limit that players can reach.
+- **Minimum Health Limit/Ban**: Set a minimum health limit, or ban players when their health drops to zero.
+- **Health Matching**: Match the health of a specified player or all players based on their death data.
+- **Death Data Management**: Remove death data of a specified player or all players.
+- **Configuration Reload**: Reload the plugin configuration without restarting the server.

 ## Event Listeners
 - **PlayerJoinListener**: Sets the player's max health when they join the server for the first time.